naomilwx/fyp-arduino-code-transformer/Readme.md

 ### Setup
 Due to the specific version of GCC required to build ROSE (GCC-4.2.4 to 4.8.4), this project was worked on in a Docker container.
 The docker container is set up courtesy of https://github.com/AlexMarginean/dockerizedROSE.
 However, Docker is not a prerequisite to running the code.
-It can be run on any computer setup with ROSE
+It can be run on any computer setup with ROSE, however due to a minor bug in ROSE which affects the function return value propagation for dataflow analysis when analysisDebugLevel is set to 0, the docker image at https://hub.docker.com/r/naomilwx/dockerrosebuild/ should be used

 ### Running the tool
 To run the transformer, run